kyma-project/api-gateway/docs/user/istio-gateways/kyma-gateway.md

 > - For mutual TLS (mTLS), see [Mutual TLS Authentication](./mtls-context.md) and
 >   [Configure mTLS Authentication in SAP BTP, Kyma Runtime](./configure-mtls-Gardener-certs.md).

-Kyma Gateway is a preconfigured [Istio Gateway CR](https://istio.io/latest/docs/reference/config/networking/gateway/) named `kyma-gateway` located in the `kyma-system` namespace.
-It describes the ports and protocols exposed for a particular domain.

 ## Gateway Configuration